Curiosity ~ Lucidity ~ Humanity

 Genres Not a Great Fit

-Artists of all types (painters, drawers, multi-media, photographers…) are welcome within our literary community.
-Contact us if you have a love of literature, see pictures in your head, and would like to contribute to our magazine.
-Visual artists must be able to provide high quality digital images in JPG format within a relatively short turn-around time.
-(See our discussion of the power of art and design on our 'About' page.)
+Send us a link to your portfolio if you have a love of literature, see pictures in your head, and would like to contribute to our magazine by setting the visual tone for individual pieces.
+Illustrators must be able to provide high quality digital images in JPG format within a relatively short turn-around time.
+(See our discussion of our reverence for the power of art and design at the bottom of the Our Drift page.)

 Proud member of the Community of Literary Magazines & Presses